 A U.S.-led military coalition, in which about 250,000 U.S. troops participated, crossed the border from Kuwait into Iraq on March 19, 2003.
 Turkey refused to allow any of the coalition force to move into Iraq from the north.
 After several weeks of combat, the regime of Saddam Hussein fell on April 9, 2003.
 During the 2003-2011 presence of U.S. forces, Iraq completed a transition from the dictatorship of Saddam Hussein to a plural political system in which varying sects and ideological and political factions compete in elections.
-A series of elections began in 2005, after a one-year occupation period and a subsequent seven-month interim period of Iraqi self-governance.
-There has been a consensus among Iraqi elites since 2005 to give each community a share of power and prestige to promote cooperation and unity.
+A series of elections began in 2005, after a one-year occupation period and a subsequent seven-month interim period of Iraqi self-governance that gave each community a share of power and prestige to promote cooperation and unity.
 Still, disputes over the relative claim of each community on power and economic resources permeated almost every issue in Iraq and were never fully resolved.
-These unresolved differences-muted during the last years of the U.S. military presence-reemerged in mid-2012 and threaten to return Iraq to a period of sectarian conflict.
+These unresolved differences-muted during the last years of the U.S. military presence-reemerged in mid-2012 and have returned Iraq to sectarian conflict.